 1. Enhance the longevity of flowers.
 No need for synthetic plant food, just dilute a bit of sugar and vinegar in water.
 You’ll want to add about 1 tablespoon of vinegar to a pint of water.
 The sugar will nourish the flowers, while vinegar fights off bacteria.

 2. Improve your soil.
 There are plenty of areas throughout North America where the water is extremely hard.
-This leads to water that has a higher pH, or water that is more alkaline, affecting soil.
+This leads to water that has a higher pH, or water that is more alkaline, affecting the soil.
 Test your soil, and if it’s too alkaline, add a touch of vinegar.
 This is especially beneficial for plants such as gardenias or azaleas.

 3. Kill weeds.
 Use a spray bottle with vinegar on your walkways.